SAP-samples/teched2023-DA271/exercises/ex3/README.md

 # Exercise 3 - Hierarchies

 In this chapter we configure several hierarchies to use in our Analytic Model and preview the results.

-The time dimension includes several hierachies (e.g. Year-Month-Day) that we will explore directly.
-We will then configure the organizational hierarchy of employees, regional hierarchy, and custom hierarchy for products to familiarize ourselves with their capabiliites & modelling requirements
+Hierarchies come natural in many domains (time hierarchies, organizational hierarchies, product hierarchies in marketing etc.) and help users to get an overview of a situation (e.g. regional sales), get deeper (e.g. country sales) until they finally look at raw numbers (by city, client, product or else).
+Several hierarchies can exist and be used in parallel (e.g. drill across regional hierarchy AND product hierarchy), exist on the same domain (e.g. organizational setup changes) and even be time-dependent (marketing approach for categorizing your products in this year vs. next year).
+SAP Datasphere supports all of these requirements and actually much more.

+In this chapter, you'll learn
+*   what type of hierarchies exist
+*   how to configure each one
+*   how to use them in your data analysis

+We'll go about as follows:
+* inspect the time hierarchies that come predelivered w/ your time data
+* build a simple level-based hierarchy for regions
+* build a simple parent-child hierarchy for employees and their managers
+* use the new concept of "external hierarchies with directories" for data-driven, multi-language, multi-node, time-dependent hierarchies on for products and their categorization.

 ## Explore time hierarchy